harshmahilang7/Data-Extraction-and-NLP/README.md

 - **Sentiment Analysis**: Determine the sentiment of textual data to gauge public opinion.
 - **Topic Modeling**: Identify and extract topics from large volumes of text.
 - **Entity Recognition**: Recognize and categorize entities such as names, dates, and locations.
-- **Visualization**: Create insightful visualizations to present analysis results effectively.

-## Technologies Used

-- **Python**: Core programming language for data extraction and NLP tasks.
-- **BeautifulSoup**: For web scraping and data extraction.
-- **Pandas**: For data manipulation and analysis.
-- **NLTK**: For various NLP tasks including tokenization, stemming, and more.
-- **spaCy**: For advanced NLP tasks like named entity recognition.
-- **Matplotlib/Seaborn**: For creating visualizations to showcase data insights.

 ## Getting Started